tardate/LittleCodingKata/README.md

-# 405 Little Coding Katas
+# 406 Little Coding Katas

-> Latest addition :sparkles: [YouTube Time-stamped Link Maker](./python/yt-md-link) - I wanted an easy way to generate markdown links to specific times in YouTube videos, using the actual video title and rendering the time in a more convenient hh:mm:ss format.
+> Latest addition :sparkles: [Eloquent Ruby](./books/eloquent-ruby) - Book notes - Eloquent Ruby, by Russ Olsen.
+First published January 27, 2011.
+Second Edition currently in beta - due Q1 2026.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about